callawaycloud/apex-graphql-query/README.md

 # apex-graphql-query

-A simple library for building GraphQL queries.
-Currently only offers parital support.
+A simple library for building GraphQL queries in Salesforce's Apex Language.  *Currently only offers parital support.*

 ## Example: